jonrovner/sampleapp-express-auth0/README.md

 Navigate to [`http://localhost:3000`](http://localhost:3000).

-## Tutorial

-Follow along with the step-by-step [Auth0 Integration Tutorial](https://www.passportjs.org/tutorials/auth0/) to learn how this app was built.

-## Overview

-This example illustrates how to use Passport and the [`passport-openidconnect`](https://www.passportjs.org/packages/passport-openidconnect/) strategy within an Express application to sign users in via Auth0 using OpenID Connect.

-This app implements the features of a typical [TodoMVC](https://todomvc.com/) app, and adds sign in functionality.
-This app is a traditional web application, in which all application logic and data persistence is handled on the server.

-User interaction is performed via HTML pages and forms, which are rendered via [EJS](https://ejs.co/) templates and styled with vanilla CSS.
+HTML pages  are rendered via [EJS](https://ejs.co/) templates and styled with vanilla CSS.
 Data is stored in and queried from a [SQLite](https://www.sqlite.org/) database.

 After users sign in, a login session is established and maintained between the